awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/delete-volume.png)

 1. Choose **Delete** to delete the volume\.

+## Moving Your Volumes to a Different Gateway<a name="attach-detach-volume"></a>

+As your data and performance needs grow, you might want to move your volumes to a different volume gateway\.
+To do so, you can detach and attach a volume by using the Storage Gateway console or API\.

+By detaching and attaching a volume, you can do the following:
++ Move your volumes to better host platforms or newer Amazon EC2 instances\.
++ Refresh the underlying hardware for your server\.
++ Move your volumes between hypervisor types\.

+When you detach a volume, your gateway uploads and stores the volume data and metadata to the AWS Storage Gateway service in AWS\.
+You can easily attach a detached volume to a gateway on any supported host platform later\.

+**Note**
+A detached volume is billed at the standard volume storage rate until you delete it\.
+For information about how to reduce your bill, see [Reducing the Amount of Billed Storage on a Volume](#reduce-bill-volume)\.

+**Note**
+There are some limitations for attaching and detaching volumes:
+Detaching a volume can take a long time\.
+When you detach a volume, the gateway uploads all the data on the volume to AWS before the volume is detached\.
+The time it takes for the upload to complete depends on how much data needs to be uploaded and your network connectivity into AWS\.
+If you detach a cached volume, you can't reattach it as a stored volume\.
+If you detach a stored volume, you can't reattach it as a cached volume\.
+ A detached volume can't be used until it is attached to a gateway\.
+When you attach a stored volume, it needs to fully restore before you can attach it to a gateway\.
+When you start attaching or detaching a volume, you need to wait till the operation completed before you use the volume\.
+Currently, forcibly deleting a volume is only supported in the API\.
+If you delete a gateway while your volume is detaching from that gateway, it results in data loss\.
+Wait until the volume detach operation is complete before you delete the gateway\.
+If a stored gateway is in restoring state, you can't detach a volume from it\.

+The following steps show you how to detach and attach a volume using the Storage Gateway console\.
+For more information about doing this using the API, see [DetachVolume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_DetachVolume.html) or [AttachVolume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_AttachVolume.html) in the *AWS Storage Gateway API Reference\.*

+**To detach a volume from a gateway**

+1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

+1. On the navigation pane, choose **Volumes**\.

+1. From the list of volumes, choose the volume that you want to detach\.
+You can choose multiple volumes to detach multiple volumes at a time\.

+1. For **Actions**, choose **Detach volume**\.
+The volumes that you chose are listed in the **Detach Volume** dialog box that appears\.
+Make sure that only the volumes you want to detach are listed\.

+1. Choose **Detach volume**\.
+If a volume that you detach has a lot of data on it, it transitions from **Attached** to **Detaching** status until it finishes uploading all the data\.
+Then the status changes to **Detached**\.
+For small amounts of data, you might not see the **Detaching** status\.
+If the volume doesn't have data on it, the status changes from **Attached** to **Detached**\.

+You can now attach the volume to a different gateway\.

+**To attach a volume to a gateway**

+1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

+1. On the navigation pane, choose **Volumes**\.
+The status of each volume that is detached shows as **Detached**\.

+1. From the list of detached volumes, choose the volume that you want to attach\.
+You can attach only one volume at a time\.

+1. For **Actions**, choose **Attach volume**\.

+1. In the **Attach Volume** dialog box, choose the gateway that you want to attach the volume to, and then enter the iSCSI target that you want to connect the volume to\.

+   If you are attaching a stored volume, enter its disk identifier for **Disk ID**\.

+1. Choose **Attach volume**\.
+If a volume that you attach has a lot of data on it, it transitions from **Detached** to **Attaching** status until it finishes uploading all the data\.
+Then the status changes to **Attached**\.
+For small amounts of data, you might not see the **Attaching** status\.
+If the volume doesn't have data on it, the status changes from **Detached** to **Attached**\.

+1. In the Configure CHAP authentication wizard that appears, enter the **Initiator name**, **Initiator secret**, and **Target secret**, and then choose **Save**\.
+For more information about working with Challenge\-Handshake Authentication Protocol \(CHAP\) authentication, see [Configuring CHAP Authentication for Your iSCSI Targets](initiator-connection-common.md#ConfiguringiSCSIClientInitiatorCHAP)\.

 ## Reducing the Amount of Billed Storage on a Volume<a name="reduce-bill-volume"></a>